Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/tests/README.md

 ## Prerequisites

 Follow the comments in the `tests.env` file in this folder, to set up an AI Foundry project with the appropriate AI models deployed.
-Then populate all the environment variables there.
+Then populate all the environment variables there, and sign in on the console using "az login --tenant <tenant-id>".

 ## Setup